PySimpleGUI/DocsCleanup/Home tab/2_readme.md

 ***Critically important***
 When creating a new window you must use a "fresh" layout every time.
 You cannot reuse a layout from a previous window.
 As a result you will see the layout for window 2 being defined inside of the larger event loop.

 If you have a window layout that you used with a window and you've closed the window, you cannot use the specific elements that were in that window.
 You must RE-CREATE your `layout` variable every time you create a new window.
 Read that phrase again....
 You must RE-CREATE your `layout` variable every time you create a new window.
-That means you should have a statemenat that begins with `layout = `.
+That means you should have a statement that begins with `layout = `.
 Sorry to be stuck on this point, but so many people seem to have trouble following this simple instruction.

 ## THE GOLDEN RULE OF WINDOW LAYOUTS